 Students unable to complete the program in two calendar years or 6-semesters may elect to progress at a slower pace depending on the length of their translational research project.
+A 12-semseter, four calendar year plan of study is also an option.
 All degree requirements must be completed within 6 years of the first enrollment semester as a degree seeking student.
 Individualized advising is available to assist students completing their projects.